 Scripture Reference: Luke 2:1-20

-Story Overview: Joseph and Mary travelled from Nazareth to Bethlehem to register for the census.
+Story Overview: Joseph and Mary traveled from Nazareth to Bethlehem to register for the census.
 While they were in Bethlehem, Jesus was born.
 The angel of the Lord told shepherds of Jesus’ birth.
-The shepherds went and worshipped Jesus.
+The shepherds went and worshiped Jesus.

 Suggested Emphasis: God sent Jesus from heaven to earth in the form of a little baby.
 We should thank God for His gift to the world.

 |Background Study||Way to Introduce the Story||The Story|

 (For background read Luke 1:1-80 and Matthew 1:18-25) Caesar Augustus ruled the Roman Empire (31 B.C. to A.D.
 14).
 He wanted to find out how many people were in the empire.
 This was probably done in connection with the taxes he wanted to collect.
 Syria was north of the Jew’s country, but apparently in the Roman organisation, the governor of Syria had something to do with the census in Palestine.
 This was the first such census he directed.
 Years later, Quirinius of Syria disturbed the Jews by coming to conduct a census (Acts 5:37).
 Luke says he is not writing about that census, but an earlier one.

 “His own town” means the city from which a man’s family came.
 The official family records were kept there, and a man was expected to go there to register.
 The family records for David’s descendants were kept in Bethlehem.
 Bethlehem was 110 kilometres (70 miles) south of Nazareth.

 Mary was about to have a baby, but her child was the Son of God, not the son of Joseph.
 This fact is very clear in Luke and in Matthew 1:18-25.